vincenthsu/dotfiles/README.md

     cd $HOME/.dotfiles; source update.sh

-## Private date
+## Private settings

-    You can manage your private configuration in the private fold. update.sh will create links for them.
+manage your private configurations in the private folder. update.sh will help to link them to $HOME directory.

+    e.g.
     git clone <Your private git repo> $HOME/.dotfiles/private cd $HOME/.dotfiles; source update.sh

+You could add a file named bashrc.local in "$HOME" folder or in "$HOME/.dotfiles/private" folder for your own bash definitions.

+You could add a file named gitconfig.local in "$HOME" folder or in "$HOME/.dotfiles/private" folder for your own git definitions.